tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - You do not need to choose between the two.
 Systems need a goal as a direction/compass.
   - “You do not rise to the level of your goals.
 You fall to the level of your systems.” – James Clear

+## How Your Habits Shape Your Identity (and Vice Versa)
+- The Onion of change
+  - Try starting from the core and move outwards
+    - Identity ==> Processes ==> Outcomes

+- Identity = “repeated beingness” = (essentitas = being) + (identidem = repeatedly)
+  - “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.” – Aristotle
+  - “The process of building habits is actually the process of becoming yourself.” – James Clear

+- The Identity-Habits Feedback Loop
+  - “Every action you take is a vote for the type of person you wish to become.” – James Clear
+  - Have a flexible identity.
+    - Need to be able to drop and add parts of our identity to change our habits long term.
+    - Bayesian Updating of our identity and beliefs

+- The Two-Step Process to Changing your Identity
+  - Decide the type of person you want to be.
+    - Begin with the end in mind
+    - “Identity change is the North Star of habit change.” – James Clear
+    - “Are you becoming the type of person you want to become?” – James Clear

+  - Prove it to yourself with small wins.
+    - Tiny Habits – BJ Fogg

+## How to Build Better Habits in 4 Simple Steps

+- We are like cats in a puzzle box (Edward Thorndike)
+  - Our brain is a prediction machine that attempts to minimize surprise (Karl Friston)
+  - Habits are programs/functions/solutions to reoccurring problems.
+    - “The ultimate purpose of habits is to solve the problems of life with as little energy and effort as possible.”
+  - Correlation does not equal causation.
+Conditioning is correlational by definition.
+    - We can pick up faulty habits without noticing them.

+- “Discipline = Freedom” – Jocko Willink
+  - Being on the fence is what hurts, not necessarily being on either side.
+    - Decision fatigue
+  - You can do and enjoy more things if your big pillars are taken care of.
+    - The goal is not to fill your day with habits.
+It is to make room for the good stuff.

+- Cue ==> Craving ==> Response ==> Reward
+  - Problem Phase = (Cue + Craving)
+  - Solution Phase = (Response + Reward)
+  - The Buddhists saw craving (pulled towards) or aversion (pushed away) as the default reaction to any sensation.
+    - The reward can simply be satisfying the craving.

 # Quotes

+Building better habits isn’t about littering your day with life hacks.
+It’s not about flossing one tooth each night or taking a cold shower each morning or wearing the same outfit each day.
+It’s not about achieving external measures of success like earning more money, losing weight, or reducing stress.
+Habits can help you achieve all of these things, but fundamentally they are not about having something.
+They are about becoming someone. - JAMES CLEAR

 # References